MehaRima/Can_You_Guess_It/README.md

 # Can You Guess It

-This repository contains all the files for a simple windows console application _Can You Guess It_ written in *C#* and *.NET* .
+This repository contains the files for a simple windows console application _Can You Guess It_ written in *C#* and *.NET* .

 ## Run this app